 The Advantages of Do-It-Yourself Will Kits

-A last will can provide you with the peace of mind that your final wishes will be followed after your death.
-But perhaps you don’t have the money or time to go through the process with a lawyer.
-If this is the case, a do-it-yourself will kit is a valuable option for you.
+A Last Will can provide you with the peace of mind necessary to be certain that your final wishes will be followed through after your death.
+If you do not have the time or money to go through the process of sitting down with a lawyer and paying the fees a lawyer would charge for a Will, a do-it-yourself online Will kit is a valuable alternative.

 What Does My Online Will Kit Do?

-- How your assets are shared among your loved ones
+- How your assets and estate are shared among your loved ones

-- When a child will be eligible to start receiving income from a trust
+- The age a minor child is eligible to start receiving income from a trust

 - Specific gifts left to individuals

 What Assets Should I Specify in My Will?

 Your Will includes the entirety of your estate and assets.
 This usually includes the following:

 - A residence, be it a house, condominium or an apartment